What is HIS

 Message integration technologies allow enterprise IT professionals and developers to integrate IBM WebSphere MQ with Microsoft server infrastructure.
 WCF Channel for WebSphere MQ allows enterprise developers to send/receive MQ messages between WCF and heterogeneous programs, such as mainframe CICS and IMS, or homogenous applications, such as a peer WCF channel stack.
 Built on technology from TI, Message Integrator offers a Visual Studio plug-in designer to define metadata for converting the MQ message payload and a .NET interface for wrapping instances of the WCF Channel across WebSphere MQ infrastructure.

 BizTalk Adapter for WebSphere MQ uses the IBM WebSphere MQ communicates with remote WebSphere MQ Queue Managers, without needing to deploy and manage WebSphere MQ Server for Windows, to efficiently exchange messages with line-of-business applications across the enterprise.
-To convert MQ data messages, Host Integration Server 2013 offers a BizTalk Pipeline Component for Host Data Conversion, which is based on TI designer and TI data conversion technologies.
+To convert MQ data messages, HIS offers a BizTalk Pipeline Component for Host Data Conversion, which is based on TI designer and TI data conversion technologies.
 For more information, see Message Integration (Planning).

 Enterprise Single Sign-On (ESSO) allows enterprises to integrate Windows Active Directory (AD) accounts to IBM host system credentials.
 Enterprise IT administrators map host credentials to AD accounts, storing these in an encrypted SQL Server database.
 Enterprise IT professionals and developers can retrieve these mappings at runtime from within HIS features and using the ESSO SDK.

 IT administrators define one or more ESSO “affiliate applications”, which are logical names to a group of mapping.
 Each affiliate application has multiple user mappings, for example, users in Active Directory are mapped to their corresponding RACF credentials.
-Enterprise developers and administrators refer to these ESSO affiliate applications, when defining connections using Host Integration Server 2013 technologies, making it easy to configure and use single sign-on.
+Enterprise developers and administrators refer to these ESSO affiliate applications, when defining connections using HIS technologies, making it easy to configure and use single sign-on.

 IT administrators can configure multiple levels of auditing, to track access to the mapping database, as well as to provide an extra layer of accounting information on end user and application access to the backend host system and applications.
 For more information, see Enterprise Single Sign-On.